mwaylabs/angularjs-mcap-session/README.md

 Work in progress!

 AngularJS module for session management with mCAP backends.
 Intercepts all $http requests.
-On unauthorized requests, the request is
+On unauthorized requests, the request is put into a queue and will be resent as soon as a new valid session exists.

 Concept taken from [http://www.espeo.pl/2012/02/26/authentication-in-angularjs-application](http://www.espeo.pl/2012/02/26/authentication-in-angularjs-application).
 Credits to Witold Szczerba.